AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/scripts/README.md

 # `scripts` directory instructions

-This directory contains all scripts used for cell typing Wilms tumor samples from SCPCP00006.
+This directory contains all scripts used for cell typing Wilms tumor samples from SCPCP000006.

-## `download-and-create-fetal-kidney-ref.R`
+## `prepare-fetal-references.R`

-This script is used to download and create the fetal kidney reference (Stewart et al).
+This script is used to download and create the fetal kidney reference (Stewart et al) and the full fetal reference (Cao et al).
+It also downloads the Azimuth homologs file for converting gene IDs.

 ## `explore-cnv-methods.R`

-This script is used to run 2 CNV inference methods `copykat` and `infercnv` for a selection of samples from SCPCP00006.
+This script is used to run 2 CNV inference methods `copykat` and `infercnv` for a selection of samples from SCPCP000006.

 We selected previously 5 samples to test for different parameters of `copykat` and `infercnv`: